Ofideus/Css-test./README.md

 - Html newsletter to design own newsletters without the used of mailchimp - The newsletters are also compatible for different e-mail browsers/applications and shows accordingly.
 Newsletter.html is the most basic of the two.

-Open for better, all browser friendly and break proof ways of writing any of the codes displayed in this repository.
+I am open for better, all browsers friendly and break proof ways of writing any of the codes displayed/used in this repository.